Pikesville High School

+Pikesville High School (PHS) is a four-year public high school in Baltimore County, Maryland, United States.
+It is part of the Baltimore County Public Schools consolidated school district.
 The school is located in the community of Pikesville, just inside Baltimore County to the northwest of Baltimore City.
 It is located on the corner of Smith Avenue and Labyrinth Road.
 The school's district borders Towson High School, Dulaney High School, Owings Mills High School, New Town High School, Randallstown High School, Milford Mill High School, and Woodlawn High School.